 Here is an example of our state Court of Appeals, in Traveling Court mode.
 As you may know, the Court travels all over the state, from time to time, to hear cases, which are open to the public.
 Please consider attending and see our Courts in action.

-Approved by the Board of Judicial Administration in 2010, this adaptable handout was designed by the BJA Public Trust and Confidence Committee to help pro se litigants navigate district court.
+First approved by the Board of Judicial Administration in 2010, this adaptable handout was revised in 2025 by the Public Engagement and Education Committee to help pro se litigants navigate district court.

 Self-Represented Persons in Superior Court Civil Proceedings